philippinespire/pire_ssl_data_processing/README.md

 If you had to delete files for whatever reason, these deletions occurred in your local directory but these files will remain in the git memory if they had already entered the system.

-If you are in this situation, run these git commands manually, AFTER running the runGIT.bash as describe above.
+If you are in this situation, run these git commands manually, AFTER running the runGIT.bash as described above.

 `add -u` will stage your deleted files, then you can commit and push